stellinex/color-swatches/README.md

 ## How to add new color space

 - Go to app > utils > color.js > getColorValue
-What function getColorValue does is transform `color object` to CSS supported syntax.
+- What function getColorValue does is transform **color object** to **CSS supported syntax**.
 So you can extend the new one by adding type checking case and the convertor function and then return the string color value.